 Hair gel: there is a 90% chance that you will be wearing a hat 90% of the time.

-Chamonix in the winter is WILD.
+Chamonix in the winter can be wild.
 There are constant events and nights put on, and always a lot to do to entertain the hordes that descend into Chamonix between Christmas and April.

 Our blogs have loads of info on events going on, and no doubt you’ll see posters and adverts all around reminding you.
 There are also lots of posts on Chamonix facebook groups so make sure to join a few of those, too.

 Some of the regular classics include the Farmer’s market every Saturday morning in the Place du Mont Blanc square; weekly Ice Hockey matches to get your team spirits kicking in, the Kandahar Alpine World Cup for downhill skiing, and all the fun shenanigans gearing up towards and during Christmas and New Year celebrations.
-Also, the Chamonix Unlimited Festival celebrates the end of the season (usually held at the end of March, beginning of April), and starts at the top of the ski lifts with live music, DJ’s and parties, and continues down in the valley late into the evenings… Watch this space to see what’s coming!
+Also, the Chamonix Unlimited Festival celebrates the end of the season, and starts at the top of the ski lifts with live music, DJ’s and parties, and continues down in the valley late into the evenings… Watch this space to see what’s coming!

 OAK – The Getoak app is a new platform designed to help you find adventure partners, launched in Chamonix.